The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 - Prenatal and Early Childhood Nutrition: A 2013 study in The Lancet found that children receiving balanced nutrition before age 5 scored significantly higher on later intelligence tests.

-- Iron & Micronutrients: Deficiencies impair memory, attention, and problem-solving.
+- Iron & Micronutrients: Deficiencies can impair memory, attention, and problem-solving capacities.

 Nutritional Factors and IQ Impact